CNES/cars/docs/source/exploring_the_field/in_a_nutshell.rst

    On the left, an example of an array of pixels, and on the right, a volume representation of altitude values.

-Like our eyes, altitude (or depth relative to the satellite, to continue the analogy) is determined by the proportional displacement of the pixels observed.
+Like our eyes, altitude (or depth relative to the satellite, to continue the analogy) is determined from the observed pixels displacement.
 We therefore need at least two images, acquired from two different viewpoints.
 This difference in viewpoint between two satellites is quantified by the B over H ratio where B is the distance between the two satellites and H is their altitude.

 .. |nutimages| image:: ../images/nutshell_images.gif
    :width: 60%